JBarna/ideas/_posts/2022-02-18-Why-the-bystander-approach-is-critical.md

 # OUTLINE FRAGMENTS
 - - -
+(Pause & introspection) Critiques of our underlying assumptions
+- - Are we even able to have individual thoughts?
+An anthropologist might point out that we've always lived and learned in societies or cultures
+- - Is it possible to assemble a conclusion logically, or are our construction of thoughts always plauged by internal bias and subconcious queus, and personal experiences?

+- What implications does it have on the individual?
+- - Subscribing to conclusions without proper logical work may create poor intellectual habits
+- - At best we are able to compartmentalize
+- - At worst this spreads and we are more willing in the future to subscribe to others opinions (trickle down affect)

 - Solutions we can take (needs to be broken up to flow better)
 - - Bystander approach